soapy2002/DevOps-Unit-5-Workshop/azure_devops.md

 Within the Repos tab, you can click the "Import" button to import the existing GitHub repository: <https://github.com/corndeladmin/DevOps-Unit-5-Workshop.git>.

-> Note at this stage that a single ADO Project can hold _multiple_ repositories: you can click on the repository list at the top (as per the image below) to add more.
+> Note at this stage that a single ADO _Project_ can hold multiple _repositories_: you can click on the repository list at the top (as per the image below) to add more.

 ![Create repo image](./img/ado-create-repo.png)